danbq2289/RL_Agario/README.md

 TODO:
 - Benchmarking preparation:

-   - With or without visualization, find how many frames you can run per second/minute.
-Try:
-         a.
-Using game state normally (done)
-         b.
-Modifying the basic bots to use game only

-         f.
-Compare

-         c.
-Further modifications
-            - TODO: Optimize basic bot code (index of dummy, for example)
+   - Add parameters.
+   - Import repo in Satori.
+Run all experiments to determine optimal spatial cell size

+   - While this runs, locally:
       - basic_bot_test (with and without visualization), and plot the total size.

       - Plot the size evolution.
 Try:
          a.
 All frames
          b.
 Skipped frames
          c.
 First episode
          d.
 Max size in each episode

       - Then, formalize this in an object augmented to the game that appends the total size.

 - Multi player preparation: